Generic selectors

 Verse 5 that might also indicate the reason why Job did not attend.
 It says that Job sent for them and then rose up in the morning to sacrifice the offerings after they arrived.
 Whether that was the next day or several more, the wording suggests that the distance between them was somewhat considerable.
 Finally, notice how often Job sacrificed burnt offerings for his sons:

-JOB 1:5 … Thus Job continually did so.
+JOB 1:5 … Thus Job did regularly [continually].

 Job sacrificed on their behalf continually.
 The Hebrew word literally means “day” but has the implication of every day or continually.
-Again, Job sacrificed burnt offerings on behalf of his sons and in their presence solely for the possibility that they might have sinned and he did it throughout the year, not just on their birthdays.
+Again, Job sacrificed burnt offerings on behalf of his sons and in their presence solely for the possibility that they might have sinned AND he did it throughout the year, not just on their birthdays.
 No one can associate birthdays with evil works or motives from these verses.

 Birthday Celebration of Herod